bugbakery/audapolis/doc/fileformat_v3.md

 #### `paragraph_break`

 A `paragraph_break` marks the end of a paragraph and thus the end of a section.
-It MAY occur in any place of the content, even directly following another paragraph break.
+It MAY ONLY occur at the end of a paragraph.
 It has no additional properties.

-#### `speaker_change`
+#### `paragraph_start`

-A `speaker_change` changes the current speaker.
-If present, it MUST be the first item in a section.
+A `paragraph_start` marks the beginning of a paragraph.
+It also sets the current speaker and language.
+The first item of every paragraph MUST be a `paragraph_start`.
+It MAY NOT occur anywhere else in the content.

 It has two additional properties:
 - speaker
 - language

 The speaker MUST be a string.
-It MAY NOT be the empty string.
+It MAY NOT be the empty string, except to mark the default paragraph in an empty document.
 It MAY NOT consist of only white space (as defined in [ECMAScript Section `TrimString`](https://tc39.es/ecma262/#sec-trimstring)).
 It MAY otherwise contain the entire range of unicode characters.